Perl-Toolchain-Gang/YAML-Tiny/t/README.md

 * TestBridge

-The TestUtils library contains utility functions and some testing functions that have not yet been migrated to TestMLBridge.
+The TestUtils library contains utility functions and some testing functions that have not yet been migrated to TestBridge.
 Going forward, new testing functions should not be added (i.e. nothing that uses Test::More).

 The TestMLTiny library contains functions for parsing and executing TestML